mcqueen1987/openlawnz-data-aggregator/README.md

 - Yarn
 - Rename `.env.sample` to .env.`env` (e.g. `.env.local`) and fill in with Postgres details.

+## Database Setup
+We use Docker to download and provision the OpenLaw NZ database.
+Simply run docker.sh from [openlawnz-orchestration](https://github.com/openlawnz/openlawnz-orchestration) and then update your .env file.

+There are 3 schemas:
+`aggregator_cases`: this is populated by running the aggregator getCases `pipeline_cases`: this is populated by running the pipeline and is not affected by the parsers `cases`: this is populated and mutated by running the parsers And check if it has correctly restored SQL dump file.

 ## env

 Where you see the `env` option in a command, it will look for the corresponding ".env.`env`" file in the root of the project.
 You could have `.env.local` and `.env.dev`, for example.